yasuba/toddlerLM/docs/substyle_annotations.md

   response form alone, E-solve over-claims this shape.
 - **"You can try a little bit" appears under two categories** (123/124 emotional, 167 request).
 Identical response, different input framing.
 Either the categories overlap here or one assignment is wrong — worth deciding which.
+In fact, I must correct the corpus.
+The response should be E-normalize.
 - **General-fact inputs (14, 29) strain the narrative/observation boundary**:
   not displaced, not present-scene.
 A "generic statement" type may be hiding here.
 - **The block boundaries are inferred.** If your original Week 2 ordering